-9 Further developments in this area are required by the Scottish Government to better demonstrate their own performance and contribution to outcomes over the medium term.
+9 Further developments in relation to performance management and monitoring are required by the Scottish Government to better demonstrate their own performance and contribution to outcomes over the medium term.

-1. This report is a summary of our findings arising from the 2016/17 audit of the Scottish Government.

-2. The scope of our audit was set out in our Annual Audit Plan presented to the March 2017 meeting of the Scottish Government's Assurance and Audit Committee.
-This report comprises:

-- an audit of the annual report and accounts - consideration of the wider dimensions set out in the Code of Audit Practice 2016 as illustrated in Exhibit 1.
+- 1. This report is a summary of our findings arising from the 2016/17 audit of the Scottish Government. - 2.
+The scope of our audit was set out in our Annual Audit Plan presented to the March 2017 meeting of the Scottish Government's Assurance and Audit Committee.
+This report comprises: - an audit of the annual report and accounts - consideration of the wider dimensions set out in the Code of Audit Practice 2016 as illustrated in Exhibit 1.